Five takeaways from primaries in Wisconsin, Minnesota and beyond - NewsBreak

 One of the biggest political developments happened not in the states holding primaries Tuesday night, but rather in Washington, which held its primaries last week.

-Herrera Beutler’s defeat comes one week after fellow Washington Rep. Dan Newhouse (R), who also voted to impeach Trump, managed to survive his primary.
-However, Michigan Rep. Peter Meijer, another pro-impeachment Republican, lost his primary last week.
+Herrara Beutler’s defeat comes one week after her fellow Washington Rep. Dan Newhouse (R-Wash.), who also voted to impeach Trump, managed to survive his primary.
+However, Michigan Rep. Peter Meijer (R-Mich.), another pro-impeachment Republican, lost his primary last week.

-In her concession statement, Herrera Beutler said she was proud of what she and her team accomplished during her tenure.
+In her concession statement, Herrara Beutler said she was proud of what her and her team accomplished during her tenure.

 “I’m proud that I always told the truth, stuck to my principles, and did what I knew to be best for our country,” she said.

-Trump, on the other hand, celebrated Kent’s win and criticized Herrera Beutler in his own statement.
+Trump, on the other hand, celebrated Kent’s win and criticized Herrara Beutler in his own statement.

 “Joe Kent just won an incredible race against all odds in Washington State.
 Importantly, he knocked out yet another impeacher, Jaime Herrera Beutler, who so stupidly played right into the hands of the Democrats,” Trump said.